Location and Facilities

 Murphy Hall Conference Center

-The state-of-the-art Conference Center is the showpiece of Murphy Hall.
+The Conference Center is the showpiece of Murphy Hall.
 It serves as an outreach resource for internal and external groups for conferences, workshops, and other activities.

 The Conference Center features: